girish004/girish004/README.md

 ### :zap:Here is a brief intro about me.
 - 🔭 I’m currently working on interesting projects which introduces me to useful frameworks
 - 🌱 I’m currently learning app development and web security.
-- :robot: Hands-on experience in data science, web development(Includes django, flask, jsp, servlet, jsp and basic node.js)!
+- :robot: Hands-on experience in data science, web development(Includes django, flask, servlet, jsp and basic node.js)!
 - 👯 I’m looking to collaborate on industrial projects related to web development and data sceince.
 - 💬 Ask me about tech related queries!
 Always ready to help and learn😄
 - ⚡ Fun fact: Loves to party and watch cricket :grin: .